 Rabun County's population is older than the state population (median age of 49.2 vs. 36.7 years, respectively.)

 Figure 1.
 Median Age of Rabun County and Georgia

-Educational attainment is lower in Rabun County compared to the state: 26.1% of Rabun residents have an associate degree or better compared to 41.1% for the state.
+residents have an associate degree or better compared to 41.1% for the state.
 See Figure 2.